Unveiling the directional network behind the financial statements data using volatility constraint correlation: Results

-In our analysis, the accounting variables belong to several financial accounting categories.
-Revenue, operating income, and net income are major accounting variables belonging to income statement in financial statements.
-From an accounting point of view, revenue is the first item to calculate, secondly operating income is calculated, and net income is the last variable to compute.
-Own capital is an accounting variable belonging to balance sheets, which is equal to total asset subtracting liabilities.
-Market capitalization is the total market value of publicly traded shares, which is equal to the stock price multiplied by the number of shares.
-By bearing in mind these important concepts, our data-driven analysis has derived the following main findings.
+The accounting variables in our analysis belong to several categories of financial accounting.
+Revenue, operating income, and net income are the main accounting variables in the income statement.
+In accounting terms, revenue is calculated first, then operating income, and finally, net income.
+Own capital is an accounting variable found in the balance sheet and is equivalent to total assets minus liabilities.
+Market capitalization (or market cap) is the total market value of publicly traded shares and is equivalent to the share price multiplied by the number of shares.
+By bearing these key concepts in mind, we can derive the following findings from our data-driven analysis.

-Firstly, in Fig. \ref{fig:Directionality}, we can see that operating income is a source node, while market capitalization and revenue are sinking nodes.
-In other words, operating income is the most influential accounting variable, while the market capitalization and the revenue are the most susceptible variables.
-Market capitalization is determined by balance of supply and demand of market participants and shareholder's strategy which are mainly affected by the result of operational management of firms.
-Therefore, it is reasonable that market capitalization is the most susceptible variable.
+First, Fig. \ref{fig:Directionality} shows that operating income is a source node, while market capitalization and revenue are sinking nodes.
+In other words, operating income is the most influential accounting variable, while market capitalization and revenue are the most susceptible variables.
+Market capitalization is determined by the balance of supply and demand of market participants and the shareholders' strategy, which are mainly affected by the results of firms' operational management.
+Therefore, it is reasonable to assume that market capitalization is the most susceptible variable of the five variables.

-Second, and more importantly, in Fig. \ref{fig:Directionality}, we can see that net income and own capital are influential to market capital.
+Second, and more importantly, Fig. \ref{fig:Directionality} shows that net income and own capital influence market capitalization.
 This can be understood as follows.
-Market participants often evaluate share price by P/E ratio (price to earnings ratio) and P/B ratio (price to book Ratio) computed from net income and own capital.
-Therefore, net income and own capital are thought to be the most influential item to market capital (because most investors often use P/E ratio and P/B ratio as indicators).
-However, Fig. \ref{fig:Directionality} reveals that operating income is more influential to all accounting variables than net income and own capital, which are only middle of influence flow.
-This novel finding suggests that the usage of operating income rather than net income and own capital, which have been traditionally used as P/E ratio and P/B ratio indicators for investment, could lead to notably improve investment strategies.
+Market participants often evaluate the share price by the price--earnings ratio and price-to-book ratio computed from net income and own capital.
+Therefore, net income and own capital are thought to be the most influential items for market capitalization, as most investors often use these ratios as indicators.
+However, Fig. \ref{fig:Directionality} reveals that operating income has more influence on all accounting variables than net income and own capital, which are the only middle of influence flow in the directed network.
+This novel finding suggests that the usage of operating income rather than net income and own capital, which have been traditionally used to calculate the price--earnings ratio and the price-to-book ratio investment indicators, could lead to notably improved investment strategies.